PabloAza89/PabloAza89/README.md

 <ul>
   <summary>
     <b>
       Hi, I'm Pablo !
-I'm Full Stack Developer with 2 years of experience.
+I'm a Web & Mobile Developer with 2 years of experience.
 I have knowdledge in Javascript, Typescript, agile methodologies, GIT, data structures, algorithms, frameworks, CSS, Word, Excel and Photoshop.
-I have experience in Front End development, Back End and data architecture with React, NodeJS, Express and Sequelize.
+I have experience in Front End development, Back End and data architecture with React, React Native, NodeJS, Express and Sequelize.
 Previously I have 10 year experience as store manager and seller at Ribera S.A. as well as 3 years as a piano professor.
 I consider myself self-taught and dedicated in all I do.
     </b>
   </summary>